rejeb/thermalright-lcd-control/README.md

     - Override method `_encode_image` to implement the specific device encoding logic and `get_header` for header value.
     - Add device creation in `load_device`.
     - Add device informations in [gui_config.yaml](resources/gui_config.yaml)
+- Add a new theme config file in `resources/config/config_{width}{height}.yaml` if screen resolution is not already present in this folder.
+- Add a new folder in `resources/themes/foregrounds` named `{width}{height}` if theme resolution is not already present in this folder and add foregrounds images.
+- Add a new folder in `resources/themes/preset` named `{width}{height}` if theme resolution is not already present in this folder and add preconfigured themes.

 ## License